poult-lab/daily-word/english_words_ learning.md

 06.scrutiny /ˈskruːtəni/

-[n]  Her argument doesn't really stand up to scrutiny.
+[n]  Her argument doesn't really stand up to scrutiny./The boom in size and popularity under Radvinsky's ownership also brought scrutiny from lawmakers and regulators over its adult content.

 "careful and thorough examination"